Kafū, aged forty-one.

 June 10th.

-The day before yesterday at Kinsui, having been urged by Rinpusi and thus compelled to agree to draft an inscription for Kasamori Osen’s memorial, I composed the following crude text and mailed it.
+The day before yesterday at Kinsui, having been urged by Mr. Rinpū and thus reluctantly compelled to promise drafting Kasamori Osen's monument inscription, I composed the crude text below and mailed it.

-For one hundred fifty years and more, Osen of Kagiya Teahouse in Kasamori has preserved her countenance in Harunobu’s ukiyo-e prints; her alluring fame endures undiminished.
+For over one hundred fifty years has Osen of Kagiya Teahouse in Kasamori preserved her countenance through Harunobu's nishiki-e—her bewitching name still resplendent today.

-This year, discerning patrons of the capital have selected Harunobu’s death anniversary to raise a monument for Osen.
+This year do the capital's connoisseurs choose Harunobu's death anniversary to raise this monument for Osen.

 June 11th.